 For two parent families, both parents must be participating in one of the activities listed above at the same time.

 The full cost of child care may be covered.
-Depending on your income, some families may owe a monthly fee that is paid directly to the child care provider.
+Depending on their income, some families may owe a monthly fee that is paid directly to the child care provider.
 The provider will then bill DHHS for the remainder of the bill.

 Families eligible for the Child Care Subsidy Program may pick a provider of their choice.
 However, DHHS will only pay for child care if the provider is approved by DHHS.
 Parents can choose from the following types of providers: